Herrad/neoscan/README.md

 We are accepting pull requests.

-Releases are generated from the `master` branch using a combination of the `npm run package` and `npm run publish`.
-Publishing the package will generate a new github release based on the npm package version (overwriting the existing release if it exists).
+Releases are generated automatically as new tags are created on the `master` branch.
+Publishing the package will generate a new github release based on the npm package version.